 Playground – There is an undercover children’s playground and park-fit equipment adjacent to the tennis court, as well as a covered area with picnic tables & seats.
-There are plans underway to redevelop and landscape recreation area.

-Noccundra Hotel is an excellent place to position yourselves to day-trip around the Corner Country, including Innamincka, Dig Tree and Cameron Corner.
+Day Trips – Noccundra Hotel is an excellent place to position yourselves to day-trip around the Corner Country, including Innamincka, Dig Tree and Cameron Corner.
 We provide powered and unpowered van/camper sitting.

 FOR HIRE – Channel Country Kayak’s are available to hire from the Hotel.
 Day and Half Day rates.
 CCK also have Yabby pots and fishing buckets to hire (no bait)

-Noccundra Hotel is accessible by Sealed and Gravel road as well as by air.
+Noccundra Hotel is accessible by Sealed and Gravel Road as well as by air.
 For those driving we are situated

 - 180km South of Eromanga via sealed roads

 - 265km East of Innamincka, SA sealed roads